What is devolution?

 The Northern Ireland Assembly can pass laws in respect of local taxation: domestic rates (Northern Ireland’s equivalent of council tax) and non-domestic (business) rates.

-A law has been passed providing for the devolution of tax powers to the Northern Ireland Assembly.
-This should allow Northern Ireland to set its own rate of corporation tax from April 2018.
+A law has been passed providing for the devolution of tax powers to the Northern Ireland Assembly, but this is subject to commencement regulations.
+Northern Ireland had intended to set its own rate of corporation tax from April 2018.

-There is more information about devolution on the GOV.UK website.
+There is more information about devolution on GOV.UK.